Jibanananda Das: Tributes

-Quotation
+Quotations

-" Calcutta, with all its blemishes and bad names, is, after all, even in its odd architectural medley not so graceless as many strangers and Indians are disposed to think of it."
+"Calcutta, with all its blemishes and bad names, is, after all, even in its odd architectural medley not so graceless as many strangers and Indians are disposed to think of it."

-" Despite important differences, Calcutta seemed as its intricate map of body and mind would be laid open to bear a rather near resemblance to Paris."
+"Despite important differences, Calcutta seemed as its intricate map of body and mind would be laid open to bear a rather near resemblance to Paris."

-" A mature artist...does not propose to evade the riddles around him.
+"A mature artist...does not propose to evade the riddles around him.
 He takes stock of the significant directions and the purposes of his age and of their more clear and concrete embodiments in the men of his age.
 He arrives at his own philosophy and builds his own world, which is never a negation of the actual one, but is the same living world organized more truly and proportionately by the special reading of it by the special poet."

-" Garnered so much of experience when I reached Calucutta; got several possibilities regarding literary, trade etc."
+"Garnered so much of experience when I reached Calucutta; got several possibilities regarding literary, trade etc."

-" There were so many myths regarding my elder brother.
+"There were so many myths regarding my elder brother.
 He escaped from life.
 He could not tolerate human company.
 He was solitary.
 Away from the all hustle-bustle...may be most of them have already proved wrong."—Sucahrita Das on her elder brother, the poet.